rebel7580/rebel7580.github.io/MQTT/MQTT_Client_Plug-in.md

 ```
     stat/BathFan/POWER ON
 ```
-Click "Command" and set the *Command* entry field to "bathfan".
+Click "Command" and set the <i>Command</i> entry field to "bathfan".
 Click "OK" to save this entry.
 <br>
 <br>